brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-26-bulletproof-your-self-hosted-wordpress-blog-how-to-survive-traffic-spikes.md

----
-layout: post
-title: Bulletproof your self-hosted Wordpress blog - how to survive traffic spikes
+# Bulletproof your self-hosted Wordpress blog - how to survive traffic spikes
----

 There is a rather complex, long and detailed article on how to <a href="http://www.maxmasnick.com/guides/bulletproof_your_blog/">Bulletproof your blog: a guide for surviving traffic spikes</a>, but for all the other self-hosted Wordpress blogs out there, here is a simple non-geeky solution suited for most of us.
 You don't need to edit anything, pull or push anything - you've to just worry about your actual writing/blogging.